Molecular imaging of isolated peptidoglycans as novel platform for antibiotic development

 The subsequent elucidation of the mechanisms of action of such bioactive natural products (NPs) is yet still an essential but tedious process, hindered by a number of shortcomings.

-(Ultra)-structural elucidation by microscopy
+(Ultra)-structural elucidation by microscopic techniques

 The assessment of relevant structural alterations in our group is performed by a variety of microscopic techniques.
 On the one hand, classical light microscopic approaches (brightfield, darkground, phase contrast, polarization, fluorescence as well as DIC) are represented in our lab, allowing the examination of biological material on the lower micrometer scale (lateral resolution down to 0.2 µm).

 As a topographical technique, gaining insight into internal features of biological material by atomic force microscopy is still a challenging process.
 We therefore established an ultra-microtomic protocol, allowing insight into internal features of virtually any cell, tissue and organism by AFM for the first time.
+This technique was used in the recent years to describe the mechanism of action of different bioactive natural products.

 Additionally, our group is also focused on enzymatic as well as in silico techniques.
 After the identification and structural elucidation of a target protein, in silico techniques can be applied to screen large substance databases for compounds potentially interacting with the protein of interest (virtual screening).
 Furthermore, molecular docking analyses subsequently allow the estimation of the possible interaction of a set of given compounds with a protein, enabling us to identify the most promising hits for in vitro testing.